-Students also benefit from St. John’s location in dynamic New York City.
+You benefit from St. John’s location in dynamic New York City.
 Our faculty and Career Services have strong ties to employers and other professional and educational resources throughout the New York area.
-Students make New York their classroom through innovative courses like Discover New York.

-Students also benefit from St. John's focus on an international academic experience.
+You also benefit from St. John's focus on an international academic experience.
 The University offers extensive study abroad courses during the academic year as well as the winter and summer semesters.
-Students can live and learn at St. John's Rome, Italy, campus and Paris, France, location.
-For more information, please visit Global Studies.
+You can live and learn at St. John's Rome, Italy, campus and Paris, France, location.
+For more information, please visit Global Education.

-Students learn from a nationally acclaimed faculty of scholars and practioners.
-Students have opportunities to conduct research and participate in field work at St. John’s Center for Psychological Services, a state-of-the-art facility that serves community residents in Queens, NY.
+At St. John's, you learn from a nationally acclaimed faculty of scholars and practioners.
+You have opportunities to conduct research and participate in field work at St. John’s Center for Psychological Services, a state-of-the-art facility that serves community residents in Queens, NY.

-Psychology students can gain an academic and professional edge by joining the Psychology Club.
+You can also gain an academic and professional edge by joining the Psychology Club.
 One of more than 180 student clubs and organizations at St. John's University, the Psychology Club provides a warm, social atmosphere.
-The club holds events and discussions that enhance members' educational experience while assisting students in their preparation for their careers and graduate study.
+The club holds events and discussions that enhance members' educational experience while assisting you in your preparation for careers and graduate study.